hemang11/Darkrai-ChatBot/README.md

 # Darkrai-ChatBot
-- Clone the Repo and run the following commands
+- All the dependencies are preinstalled so clone the Repo and run the following commands
 ```
 1) cd folder
 2) .\Scripts\activate